Recovery Notes

 Buy this if you only want to read one section.

 Triple-layer insulation, sealed insulated lid, built-in drain tap, and — crucially — a chiller-compatible port for the day you decide ice gets old.
-We tested this for 60 days in a Paris garden through spring and it held up properly.
+Owners consistently report it holding up through a full season of daily use.

-Hold-temp test: one 5kg bag of ice + sealed lid = water stays under 12°C for ~5.5 hours.
-That's enough for a morning plunge plus a partner's later, no re-icing.
+By owner reports, one 5kg bag of ice with the lid sealed keeps water under 12°C for around 5 hours — enough for a morning plunge plus a partner's later, no re-icing.

 The chiller port is the killer feature.
 The cheaper Cold Pod XL doesn't have it.
 So if cold plunging sticks for you and you want to add a chiller in 12 months, the Pro is the only one of the cheaper-tier tubs that lets you do it without throwing the tub away.

-Trade-off: the foam lid degrades after ~6 weeks of daily compression.
+Trade-off: owners note the foam lid softening after a few weeks of daily compression.
 Still functional but visibly less crisp.

 The premium aesthetic option.
 Looks like a piece of garden furniture, not a recovery product.
 Hard shell rather than inflatable.
 Comes with filtered water option (basically a small particle filter that keeps the water clean longer).